Misrouted Email Handling Policy

 4. Handling of Misrouted Emails

-Any email received at the anthropic.in domain that appears to be misrouted shall be forwarded to:
+Any email received at the anthropic.in domain name that appears to be misrouted shall be forwarded to:

 misrouted-legal-archives@anthropic.in